2014–15 Charlton Athletic F.C. season

 The 2014–15 season was Charlton Athletic's third consecutive season in The Football League Championship, the second tier of the English football league system.
 Along with competing in the Championship, the club also participated in the FA Cup and League Cup.
 The season covered the period from 1 July 2014 to 30 June 2015.

+Kit

+Sportswear giants Nike were Kit suppliers, with the University of Greenwich being the front of shirt sponsor.